vimeo/psalm/docs/running_psalm/configuration.md

 When `true`, Psalm will skip checking classes, variables and functions after it comes across an `include` or `require` it cannot resolve.
 This allows code to reference functions and classes unknown to Psalm.

-For backwards compatibility, this defaults to `true`, but if you do not rely on dynamically generated includes to cause classes otherwise unknown to psalm to come into existence, it's recommended you set this to `false` in order to reliably detect errors that would be fatal to PHP at runtime.
+For backwards compatibility, this defaults to `true`, but if you do not rely on dynamically generated includes to cause classes otherwise unknown to Psalm to come into existence, it's recommended you set this to `false` in order to reliably detect errors that would be fatal to PHP at runtime.

 ### Running Psalm